 But then if you play soccer, you’ll be doing a completely different activity level.
 Jogging at a steady pace won’t fully prepare you for those short sprints and other movements during a game.

 Now, that’s not to say that jogging isn’t good.
 It’s just not the optimum exercise for soccer.
-Those soccer movements will make you tired quickly if your body isn’t familiar with them.
+Those soccer movements will tire you quickly if your body isn’t familiar with them.

 So, targeted exercises for soccer are the best way to improve your stamina for playing games.